XJTU-WXY/DrugGENIUS/README.md

   - `--pp_proc`: Number of post-processing parallel processes.
 Default value is the total number of CPU cores on the device.
   - `--em_iters`: Max number of iterations for energy minimization.
 Default: `10000`
   - `--queue_len`: Maximum length of the cache queue.
 Default: `100`.
+  - `--init_seed`: The initial random seed for result reproducibility.
+Each generated batch will increase the seed by one.
+If not specified, current timestamp will be used as random seed for each batch.

 - Arguments for `DrugGPT` model
   - `--batch_size`: The number of molecules to try to generate in each batch.
 Default: `16`